bleroy/3d-junkyard/DecentXL/readme.md

 ### Atari 600XL or 800XL computer

 The project is designed around the conservation of the vintage look of the Atari XL computers and the integration of the keyboard in its original case.
-As such, ideally you'd have a donor XL computer and a host XL computer to receive the end product.
+As such, ideally you'd have a host XL computer to receive the end product.

 ### Key caps and adapters

 You'll need a set of caps.

-If you've decided to go for modern, you'll need a set of modern caps that you can order from me or from [WASD](https://www.wasdkeyboards.com/).
-Make sure to specify you want a 2.25U left shift.
+If you've decided to go for modern, you'll need a set of modern caps that you can order from me or from [WASD](https://www.wasdkeyboards.com/decentx-by-xl-freak-85-key-custom-cherry-mx-keycap-set.html).
+Make sure to specify a 2.25U left shift.

 ![The DecentXL modern layout](./Caps/DecentXL-Charcoal-Caps.svg)